I'm from Birmingham, England, where I am an electrician with an interest in hobby electronics.

 Insteon is a hybrid wireless and powerline networking technology for home automation systems.
 The company behind Insteon claim that this dual channel communication makes the technology more reliable than its main wireless-only competitors such as Z-Wave.
 This also allows for compatibility with products made for the once popular X10 powerline protocol.

-Insteon is still primarily a United States based company, but is expanding globally and has already launched 30 products in Europe, Australia and New Zealand.
+Insteon is still primarily a United States-based company, but it is expanding globally and has already launched 30 products in Europe, Australia and New Zealand.

 - Network: Peer to peer, dual powerline and wireless mesh